rayfrankenstein/AITOW/README.md

 "My experience is that sprints interrupt my workflow to such an extent that I can no longer get anything done.
 In other words, they make a good team bad.
 Perhaps it's just me, but I need long periods uninterrupted to work.
 It's not just the regular status meetings, but other meetings which break up the day to an extent that I can no longer get that."--rwmj, [https://news.ycombinator.com/item?id=17186591](https://news.ycombinator.com/item?id=17186591)

 ---
+"The issue with all of [Scrum's addition of] process, ceremony and meetings is work still needs to get done.
+Sadly the only time to do work is often outside of working hours since then, finally, the meetings and ceremony have ended."--osigurdson, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
 “I can relate to this, in my current team, scrum is used as a tool for micromanagement, in my previous quarterly review I received negative feedback from my manager for failing in "stakeholder management" which he explained as not sharing enough updates during scrum, utter nonsense!”—__dev, booking.com, “Anyone else hate scrum standups”, Blind.

 ---